0xPolygon/polygon-docs/docs/pos/reference/commands.md

-This guide provides a curated list of common commands and Polygon-specific operations essential for node operators.
+This guide provides a curated list of common commands and Polygon PoS-specific operations essential for node operators.
 Whether you're setting up a full node, validator node or troubleshooting, these commands will assist you in managing your Polygon PoS environment effectively.

 ## Frequently used commands for Bor & Heimdall

 ### Bor

 To execute Bor IPC commands, use the following syntax: